OreoWin/auto_pred_maintenance_model/README.md

 plt.title("Nonlinear Decision Boundary (SVM on PCA)") plt.show()
 ```

+To further prove that there is a nonlinear boundary between a faulty vs a normal engine, we visualized a decision boundary.

 ![SVMPCA](figures/nonlinear_decision_boundary.png)
 Engine faults are driven by nonlinear combinations of sensor readings (temperature, pressure, RPM).
 The PCA + SVM boundary visualization clearly shows that fault conditions do not form distinct clusters in feature space; instead, they interleave continuously with normal operating states.Therefore: